Get Involved

 There are a number of projects you can get involved in now - read more about them below.
 You can also register your interest in other topics which will come up in the future.

-In September and October 2025 we ran a campaign on the Council’s Facebook and Instagram accounts to promote our online self-assessments and carer’s assessments.
+Last year, we ran a campaign on the Council’s Facebook and Instagram accounts to promote our online self-assessment portal.

 Great news!
 We have reached our initial target of 50 people registering interest in the Carers' Forum.
 If you would like to help us improve services for family carers in Solihull, there is room in the Forum for you.
 You will need current experience of caring for a family member or friend.